bridge in verona with view of towers in the background

 Verona.
 Facades of old houses.

+Verona is located in Northeastern Italy, close to Lake Garda.
+It’s an easy city to reach, just two hours from Milan or an hour from Venice by car.
 You won’t need a car in Verona, so if you’d rather travel light, you can also catch a train from Milan or Venice and enjoy exploring the city on foot.

-Summer is great for seeing opera shows in the Arena, but the city can get crowded.
+As for the best time to visit Verona, it really depends on the activities you plan on doing!
+Summer is great for seeing opera shows in the Arena, but the city can get crowded (like, unpleasantly so).
 Ideally, aim for June or September to avoid the peak months of July and August.
-Alternatively, visit Verona in spring or fall.
+Even better, visit Verona in spring, fall, or even winter.

 Day 1 of Your Verona Itinerary